King Kelly: Controversy and cheating

 Kelly was an adept baserunner, leading the National League in runs scored three times and ranking among the league leaders in stolen bases.

 His baserunning was legendary in other ways as well.
 His arguably most frequent brilliant play was always legitimate—a feetfirst hook slide to avoid being tagged.
-In 1889, Tim Murnane of the Boston Globe said nine times out of ten, Kelly will "throw himself out of the reach of the baseman, and catch the bag from the outside."
+In 1889, Tim Murnane of the Boston Globe said that nine times out of ten, Kelly would "throw himself out of the reach of the baseman, and catch the bag from the outside."
 Also, "Kelly is not a sprinter, but can get a great start, and this counts more than a fine slide, as a catcher is likely to be hurried when he sees the runner well on his way to a base."

 Upon Kelly's death, former teammate Tom Brown said, "He originated the slide which I do now in base running, and which is very generally copied by many ball players.
 The scheme is to slide to the side and get out of the way of the baseman, and not dash into him in the old way.
 Owing to the success of Kelly's sliding the topical song [`Slide, Kelly, Slide!' by J. W. Kelly, of no relation] was written."

 Kelly also became famous for making unusual plays.
 He seems to have performed most just a few times and probably made a bigger mark with verbal trickery, while catcher or coacher at first or third base.
 Right after his death, his longtime captain-manager in Chicago, Cap Anson, said he was a "genius" as a coacher.
 Apparently referring to Kelly's ability to distract opposing fielders, Anson said, "Many a run has been scored through Kelly's trickiness.
 He was a rattling all-around man, but his cleverest work was done behind the plate [while catching].
 He was full of tricks and was never so happy as when playing a practical joke."
 A year later, Anson said, "Mike Kelly was the prince of base runners.
 I've never seen a man equal to him in that line, and he could get away with more sharp tricks than any man who ever wore a baseball uniform."

 Kelly's uniqueness was in making four attempts to cut bases, while the then-lone umpire wasn't looking, in the apparent first prevalent year of the trick: 1881.
 A methodical study of trickery in early baseball found Kelly cutting bases just a few more times over the rest of his career, and none at other times through 1886, his last year with Chicago.
 From 1887 to 1893, four seems to be his number of cuts.
 One was a success.
 Twice he was called out.
 Once he went back after being spotted.
 From 1881 to 1893, the relevant years to compare, dozens of players cut bases.